 ‘* If packaged in groups of 5 sausages, use either:

 - 2 packages for full recipe (4 servings of 2½ sausages each); or

 - 1 package for half recipe (2 servings of 2½ sausages each)

-- Prep sausages: Place sausages in a cast iron skillet.
+- Prep sausages (and broth): Place sausages in a cast iron skillet.
 Puncture sausages in several places with the tines of a fork.
 Scatter bacon pieces around the sausages in the skillet.
 Add filtered water to cover; bring to a boil over medium high heat.
 Cover, reduce heat to simmer, and cook 10-15 minutes, until slightly tender.